 Malia Crete - Minoan Palace

-The ruins of the ancient Minoan Palace of Malia Crete, show the visitor a historic site with great detail for imagining the life in the palace.
+The ruins of the ancient Minoan Palace, show the visitor a historic site with great detail for imagining the life in the palace.

 The third largest Minoan palace to be discovered on the island, it was legend that Sarpedon, the brother of King Minos, held court here.
 The site can be reached easily by the national road, and can also be visited from Agios Nikolaos, as it is only 27 kms by road.